Enter your information below and we will get back to you.

 It is essential to have a coherent corporate brand or Corporate Visual Identity (CVI) if you will, however making sure it is distributed and embedded into your employees’ daily lives is an equally big part of the process than creating the CVI itself.

 Formulating your company’s CVI is of great importance.
-Forbes believes that the color choice alone improves brand recognition by up to 80%.
 Meaning that your customers need to be able to identify your brand instantly when seeing a logo, product or any general output from your company.

 However, roughly 61% of companies are submitting reports of “rogue” content throughout their organisation – meaning company employees are creating content that does not align with current Corporate Visual Identities (CVI), hence the risk of off-brand output and misleading content.